30 August, 2024

 In addition to addressing current hazards, knowledge of environmental risk also helps organizations plan for the future.
 As nations around the world take steps to combat climate change and invest in renewable energy, an understanding of environmental risk enables businesses and government agencies to develop long-term strategies that bolster resilience, mitigate dangers, and uphold their commitment to global citizenship.
 Beyond the ethical and practical benefits, adopting practices that are friendlier to the environment can also offer immediate financial advantages through government subsidies or increased brand appeal to eco-conscious consumers.

 To facilitate this strategic effort, risk professionals will apply their skills in analysis, modeling, and research.
-Close collaboration with environmental science experts and business leaders can also provide valuable insight into how manufacturing processes and supply chains contribute to carbon emissions or plastic waste.
+Close collaboration with environmental science experts and business leaders can also provide valuable insight into how manufacturing processes and supply chains contribute to carbon emissions or plastic waste, and how mitigation can improve both environmental and financial outcomes.

 Societal Risk